These tips and tools can help you recoup thousands of dollars if the unthinkable happens.

-Hurricanes, earthquakes, tornadoes, floods, fires: Disaster strikes all the time.
-But until it hits close to home — literally — most people assume it could never happen to them.
+Hurricanes, earthquakes, tornadoes, floods and fires: Disaster strikes all the time.
+But until one hits close to home — literally — most people assume it could never happen to them.

 Here’s how to create an inventory of your home: